"The Golden Girls" featured numerous celebrity cameos — and one was none other than "Once Upon a Time in Hollywood" director Quentin Tarantino.

-More than a few familiar faces joined the beloved Miami foursome over the show’s seven seasons.
-How many of the following do you remember?
+The following familiar faces all joined the beloved Miami foursome over the show’s seven seasons.
+How many do you remember?

 Blanche is elated when she wins three tickets to a movie premiere and party hosted by the movie star, but she, Rose and Dorothy miss out on their big night when a misunderstanding lands them in jail.
-However, Sophia — excluded from the girls' original plans — goes in their place and winds up scoring a lunch date with Reynolds himself (Season 2, episode 2).
+However, Sophia — excluded from the girls' original plans — goes in their place and winds up scoring a lunch date with Reynolds himself (season two, episode two).

-Before the days of Bayside High, the dimpled “Saved by the Bell” star played Mario Sanchez, a student of Dorothy's who faces deportation after he pens a prize-winning story that draws attention to the fact that he’s not a U.S. citizen (Season 2, episode 21).
+Before the days of Bayside High, the dimpled “Saved by the Bell” star played Mario Sanchez, a student of Dorothy's who faces deportation after he pens a prize-winning story that draws attention to the fact that he’s not a U.S. citizen (season two, episode 21).

-Rooney had a charming turn as Rocco, a suitor who tries to impress Sophia by pretending to be a former gangster (Season 3, episode 21).
+Rooney had a charming turn as Rocco, a suitor who tries to impress Sophia by pretending to be a former gangster (season three, episode 21).

 The girls struggle to book talent for a charity fundraiser and scoff at Rose’s insistence that Hope — who she’s convinced is her biological father — will emcee the event.
-But to everyone’s surprise, the Hollywood legend shows up to save the day after all (Season 4, episode 17).
+But to everyone’s surprise, the Hollywood legend shows up to save the day after all (season four, episode 17).

 Dick Van Dyke

-Dorothy is happily dating one of Miami’s top lawyers (Van Dyke) … until he announces he's giving up his legal career to be a full-time circus clown (Season 5, episode 5).
+Dorothy is happily dating one of Miami’s top lawyers (Van Dyke) … until he announces he's giving up his legal career to be a full-time circus clown (season five, episode five).

-The “Law & Order” star played Glenn O’Brien, a formerly married man who had an affair with Dorothy four years earlier and wants to rekindle the flame after splitting from his wife (Season 5, episode 22).
+The “Law & Order” star played Glenn O’Brien, a formerly married man who had an affair with Dorothy four years earlier and wants to rekindle the flame after splitting from his wife (season five, episode 22).

-Bono, playing himself, tries to woo Dorothy in a dream sequence that also sees Blanche reuniting with her late husband, George (Season 6, episode 9).
+Bono, playing himself, tries to woo Dorothy in a dream sequence that also sees Blanche reuniting with her late husband, George (season six, episode nine).

-Reynolds joined the girls as Truby, a prospective roommate set to move in when Dorothy remarries her “yutz” of an ex-husband, Stan — but Dorothy calls off the nuptials after Stan presents her with a pre-nup, leaving Truby to find another home (Season 6, episode 17).
+Reynolds joined the girls as Truby, a prospective roommate set to move in when Dorothy remarries her “yutz” of an ex-husband, Stan — but Dorothy calls off the nuptials after Stan presents her with a pre-nup, leaving Truby to find another home (season six, episode 17).

-In the series’ unforgettable two-part finale, Dorothy ties the knot with Blanche’s Uncle Lucas (Nielsen) and ultimately moves out of the foursome’s house to live with him in Atlanta (Season 7, episode 23).
+In the series’ unforgettable two-part finale, Dorothy ties the knot with Blanche’s Uncle Lucas (Nielsen) and ultimately moves out of the foursome’s house to live with him in Atlanta (season seven, episode 23).